Case Study · Branch 3D (StructureCraft)

 Building the foundation for a next-generation structural design platform

-The engagement was foundational — establishing the UX patterns, interaction model, and design system that would underpin the platform's long-term development.
-The challenge was twofold: designing for users who think spatially but work in 2D, and setting conventions robust enough to scale with the product.
+The challenge was twofold — designing for users who think spatially but work in 2D, and setting conventions robust enough to scale with the product.

 Understanding structural engineers' workflows

-Structural engineering workflows sit at a unique intersection of precision, regulation, and creative problem-solving.
-Engineers work across multiple tools — often switching between 2D drafting, analysis software, and 3D visualisation — and carry deep mental models of how geometry, loads, and connections behave in space.
+Engineers work across multiple tools — often switching between 2D drafting, analysis software, and 3D visualisation — carrying deep mental models of how geometry, loads, and connections behave in space.

 Understanding this meant understanding not just the software gaps, but the cognitive model engineers bring to their work — and where a hybrid 2D/3D environment could support rather than disrupt that model.